MohdRazzak2424/FINAL_PROJECT/README.md

 # **volume control using hand gesture recognition python**
-For the [Final Project of CS50](https://cs50.harvard.edu/x/2022/) of the Harvard-provided CS50 course, I developed this simple Python search engine.
+For the [Final Project of CS50](https://cs50.harvard.edu/x/2022/) of the Harvard-provided CS50 course, I developed this simple Python volume control using hand gesture recognition  .

 ## **Video Demo:**  https://youtu.be/do08n6gbyPk